 Outcompete native fishes for food, can also feed on vegetation, tolerates eutrophic or polluted waters.

 Eats and damages stands of aquatic plants, reducing food sources and aquatic habitat for aquatic invertebrates and fish.

 Known for their ability to jump several feet out of the water when disturbed by boaters.
 They also out-compete native fish populations for resources.

 Can devastate populations of native fish and wildlife.
 At all stages of their lives will compete with native fish for food.

 Viral Hemorrhagic Septicemia (VHS)

-Fish will show widespread hemorrhages (bleeding) throughout body surface; eye, skin and fins and also within the internal organs.
+Fish will show widespread hemorrhages (bleeding) throughout the body

 This parasite prevents the fish from foraging for food and evading predators, resulting in death.